manaswini-kunala/LLM-Book-Recommender/README.md

 # 📚 Build a Semantic Book Recommender with LLMs

-This repository contains the complete codebase for the freeCodeCamp course **"Build a Semantic Book Recommender with LLMs – Full Course."** It walks you through creating a full-stack AI-powered book recommender system using large language models (LLMs), vector search, and a user-friendly web interface built with Gradio.
+This repo walks you through creating a full-stack AI-powered book recommender system using large language models (LLMs), vector search, and a user-friendly web interface built with Gradio.

 ---